-Have your say on proposals to introduce landlord licensing
+Have your say on proposals to introduce property licensing

 Overview

-We're proposing to introduce new landlord licensing schemes across the borough to raise standards in the private rented sector.
+We’re proposing to introduce a new Property Licensing Scheme for landlords across Hackney to raise standards in the private rented sector.
 We’re consulting on these plans and want to hear from renters, landlords, letting agents, businesses, and others with an interest in the borough.

 Almost 1 in 3 homes in Hackney are privately rented.
 While many landlords provide safe and well-maintained properties, too many renters still face unacceptable conditions, from serious hazards to poor property management.
 Licensing is one of the most effective tools the Council has to improve housing conditions, tackle anti-social behaviour and protect tenants.